UQUAL

 First-Time Homebuyer Opportunities

-Lower rates expand affordability for new homebuyers.
+Lower rates expand affordability for new homebuyers — making becoming loan-ready before rates drop further even more valuable.
 Down payment savings (30% of the Loan Readiness Score) and debt-to-income ratios (another 30%) are equally important alongside credit scores.

 Debt Management Strategies